8 min read time

 So, it’s no surprise that B2B marketers continue to rate in-person events as one of the most effective lead generation tactics around.
-Getting face-to-face with potential clients and even better, getting them face-to-face with existing customers, can work wonders for any pipeline.
+Getting face-to-face with potential clients and even better, getting them face-to-face with existing customers, can work wonders for any marketing funnel and sales pipeline.

 Different types of B2B events